Telefonica/gymnos/docs/source/guide/add_a_preprocessor.rst

         def transform(self, X):
             # TODO(my_preprocessor): Preprocess data

+        def save(self, save_dir):
+            # TODO(my_preprocessor): Save preprocessor to directory

+        def restore(self, save_dir):
+            # TODO(my_preprocessor): Restore preprocessor from directory

 Specifying ``parameters``
 ===========================
-Use the constructor to specify any parameters you need to build your model.
+Use the constructor to specify any parameters you need to build your preprocessor.
 These parameters may be required or optional although optional parameters are preferable.

 .. code-block:: python